-As you review your financing options and apply for a new business loan, keep in mind that these are among the main factors lenders may consider:
+As you review your loan options and apply for a new business loan, keep in mind that these are among the main factors lenders may consider:

-Both scores help lenders determine the risk associated with any financing agreement.
+Both types of credit scores can help lenders assess risk.
 A good or excellent score indicates healthy financial habits, like on-time bill payment and low credit utilization.
-A poor credit score can indicate that a borrower has failed to meet their repayment obligations and therefore may constitute a substantial risk.
+A poor credit score can indicate that a borrower has failed to meet their repayment obligations and therefore may fall behind again in the future.

-What should your score be?
+What’s a typical required minimum credit score?
 That depends on the lender and the type of loan you need.
-For instance, you’ll likely need good to exceptional (680 – 850) personal credit scores, and good business credit scores if you plan on getting financing through a traditional lender like a bank, or if you’re seeking a long-term loan or business acquisition loan.
+For instance, you’ll likely need good to exceptional (680 – 850) personal credit scores, and good business credit scores if you plan on getting financing through a traditional lender like a bank, or if you’re seeking a long-term working capital loan or business acquisition loan.
 Note that some lenders who check business credit don’t use a business credit score.
 Instead they check for UCC filings or for derogatory items such as collection accounts, liens or judgements.

 Time in business